musabafzal/Behavioral-Cloning/README.md

 A Keras's lambda layer was added to normalize all the images to range between 0 and 1 and mean center them so that losses are smaller.

 The original images were cropped using Keras's Cropping2D layer by 70 px from the top and 25 px from the bottom.
-They were cropped to remove the top portion (sky, trees and other details) which only proved as a distraction to our network.
+They were cropped to remove the top portion (sky, trees and other details) which only proved as a distraction to the network.
 And the bottom of the image was cropped as it was only displaying the car hood.

 ![Cropping Example](images/cropping_example.png)